wazo-platform/wazo-doc/source/administration/call_completion/call_completion.rst

 a caller to be automatically called back when a called party has become available.

 #.
 To illustrate, let's say Alice attempts to call Bob.
 #.
-Bob is currently on a phone call with Carol, though, so Bob rejects the call from Alice, and
+Bob is currently on a phone call with Carol, though, so Bob rejects the call from Alice
-   Alice hears a message saying that Bob is busy.
 #.
 Alice then dials \*40 to request call completion.
 #.
 Once Bob has finished his phone call, Alice will be automatically called back by the system.
 #.
 When she answers, Bob will be called on her behalf.